bdanmo/oo_quiz/readme.txt

 To run: download repo and open index.js in your browser.
 No server needed.

+To edit the quiz: open app.js and pass your own questions into the quiz0 array using the Question() constructor.
+The Question constructor receives three arguments: Question[string], answer options[array of strings], correct answer[index value of correct answer in the answer optionsarray]

 This quiz app has yet to be expanded to include multiple quizzes.